2008 Constitution of Myanmar: Chapter (12) Amendment of the Constitution

-Amending Other Provisions (Section 436(b)): Other provisions can be amended with the support of more than 75 percent of all representatives of the Union Parliament (without a referendum).
+Amending Other Provisions (Section 436(b)): Other provisions can be amended with the support of more than 75 percent of all representatives of the Pyidaungsu Hluttaw (without a referendum).

 Chapter (13) State Flag, State Seal, National Anthem and the Capital

-This chapter (Sections 437, 438, 439, 440) prescribes the State Flag (which is significantly different from the previous one), the State Seal (which is similar to the previous one with a change in the inscription), the National Anthem (which remains "Kaba Ma Kyei," the "Till the End of the World" song), and the Capital (which is Nay Pyi Taw).
+This chapter (Sections 437, 438, 439, 440) prescribes the State Flag, the State Seal, the National Anthem, and the Capital (which is Nay Pyi Taw).